Sneaky Sound System: 2001–2005: Early years

 In late 2001, Sneaky Sound System was formed in Sydney as hosts to dance music parties, Sneaky Sundays.
 Angus McDonald had met MC Double D (Daimon Downey) at a fancy dress party in 2000 and the pair soon became flatmates.
 Angus was working as a DJ with Damien Hesse and invited D to MC at their regular Sunday parties.
 Hesse explained their concept "We wanted to start a Sunday night, our own night in Sydney, because we didn't feel we fit into anything else that was going on ...
 We played for over a year to over 100 people in a basement in Bondi so it was very much an underground thing".
 Various live musicians would perform irregularly with Sneaky Sound System, the group added cabaret elements including specialist dancers.
 With Angus on guitar and D on vocoder and vocals, they began gigging at various clubs and festivals along the Australian east coast.
 They recorded a remix album, Other Peoples Music, produced and engineered by Peter Dolso.
 The double CD was released on 3 October 2003 by Sony Music Australia.
 The line-up for the album included Angus, D, Hesse (as a remixer) and Tricky Nick (Nick Broadhurst) on saxophone.

-In 2004, Sneaky Sound System established their own label, Whack Records.
+In 2004, Sneaky Sound System established its own label, Whack Records.
 Angus recalled being rejected by recording companies when proposing an album of original material, "We were told by every label we might sell 10,000 copies and it wasn't worth it ... so we decided to do it ourselves".
 On 15 November that year, they issued their debut single, "Hip Hip Hooray", on their label and distributed by MGM Distribution.
 Angus wrote the track, and contributed guitar, keyboards, bass guitar, drums and lead vocals.
 It appeared on the ARIA Singles Chart Top 100.
 In late May, Hesse indicated that a new album was due later that year.
 However, he left soon after and the group decided that they required a female vocalist, Angus and D met Connie Mitchell (ex-Primary) by chance in a public park as she sat singing and playing guitar to a friend.
 They asked her to join as lead vocalist, Mitchell later remembered, "I thought they were a bit dodgy ...
 You know, two guys coming up to you, excited, jumping around a bit, saying 'Come to our studio'".
 Their second single, "Tease Me", had been recorded before Mitchell joined with lead vocals by D and guest vocalist Pepper (Pip Edwards), it appeared on 18 July 2005, but did not chart.